zsellera/pico-decoder/README.md

 ## Software

-The project contains separate scripts for specific tasks.
+The project is organized into separate scripts for specific tasks.

 ### detector.py

-PHY-level decoding.
-Opens the PicoScope and reads a full memory worth of samples (8k) to determine noise floor and potential 0-point bias.
-Using the data, it sets a positive edge trigger to 3-sigma of the noise, but at least to 3*LSB.
-On trigger, it reads the sample memory, and does the BPSK decoding.
+Performs PHY-level decoding.
+It opens the PicoScope, reads a full memory buffer (8k samples) to determine the noise floor and potential DC bias, then sets a positive-edge trigger at 3σ above the noise (at least 3 × LSB).
+On each trigger it reads the buffer and performs BPSK decoding.

 Output of `python3 detector.py`:
 ```